bradleysigma/tirules/questions.md

 ## Sardakk N'orr

 ### G'hom Sek'kus
 - You've stated in the past that _Dominus Orb_ does not allow G'hom Sek'kus to commit ground forces from systems containing the N'orr player's command tokens.
-You've also stated in the past that _Dominus Orb_ __can__ allow G'hom Sek'kus to commit ground forces from systems containing the N'orr player's command tokens.
+You've also stated in the past that _Dominus Orb_ `can` allow G'hom Sek'kus to commit ground forces from systems containing the N'orr player's command tokens.
 Could you please clarify which of these two contradictory options is the correct ruling?

 ## The Ral Nel Consortium

+### Miniaturization
+- How literal is the word "any" in MINIATURIZATION?
+In particular, can the Ral Nel player's structures be transported by other players?
+- Could you clarify what happens to Ral Nel structures in the space area should they no longer have ships there (either by losing a space combat, or by moving the ships out in a later tactical action)?
+- Can transported space docks still support fighters above capacity?
+- If so, are they able to transport fighters in this manner?
+- If the Ral Nel player owns the _Magen Defense Grid_ technology, and they activate a system containing their structures in the space area, do they place infantry in that system's space area?

 ### Linkship (Unit)
 - If the Ral Nel player has the PDS II unit upgrade, can their Linkships' SPACE CANNON be used to target ships in adjacent systems?